MichaelVerdegaal/crisp-dm-template/README.md

 crisp-dm-template
 ---data | datasets for your experiment
     ---raw | datasets as you've orginally received them
+    ---interim | datasets that are transformed, but not ready for modeling yet
-    ---processed | datasets at the end of the data preparation stage
+    ---processed | datasets at the end of your data preparation, ready for modeling
 ---docs | phased notebooks to write your CRISP-DM report in
 ```